JahnelGroup/journey-through-spring/_pages/core/spring-kotlin.md

 ```

 #### Constructors

-Kotlin can have one primary and one or more secondary constructors.
+Kotlin can have one primary and multiple secondary constructors.
 The primary constructor comes directly after the name of the class.

 ```kotlin
 // single primary constructor